The Vampire Facelift: Everything Doctors & Nurses Need to Know

 However, the Vampire Facelift results are really limited to specific areas of the face.
 The procedure can’t sculpt the jawline, neck, and lower face the way a surgical facelift or necklift does.

 Like most cosmetic procedures, the Vampire Facelift must be paid for out-of-pocket.
 Insurance will only pay for procedures deemed medically necessary.

 How to Start Offering the Vampire Facelift at Your Practice

 Visit our Vampire Facelift procedure page to learn more about our Vampire Facelift training & certification for doctors and nurses.
-We offer semi-private trainings at our Beverly Hills office and private trainings at your office where you’ll learn how to perform and market the Vampire Facelift along with other PRP Aesthetic procedures.
-Our founder, Sylvia Silvestri RN has worked directly with the Vampire Facelift inventor, Dr. Charles Runels and is the premier trainer for PRP Aesthetics and Sexual Wellness procedures.
+We offer semi-private trainings at our Beverly Hills & Nashville offices and private trainings at your office where you’ll learn how to perform and market the Vampire Facelift along with other PRP Aesthetic procedures.
+Our founder, Sylvia Silvestri RN has worked directly with the Vampire Facelift inventor, Dr. Charles Runels and is the premier PRP training course in Beverly Hills & Nashville for PRP Aesthetics and Sexual Wellness procedures.
 Learn more about our training workshops and contact Sylvia to book your training today.

 By Sylvia Silvestri